colecrouter/stardew-save-editor/.github/ISSUE_TEMPLATE/save-crashed-game.md

 **Screenshots**
 If applicable, you can paste screenshots directly in this box.

+**Save file**
+Please upload your save file here.
+This can significantly help solving the issue.

 **Additional context**
 Add any other context about the problem here.